 This information technology company was split in 2015 into HP Inc (development of personal computers, printers and 3D printing solutions) and Hewlett Packard Enterprise focused on business and financial services.
 Offices may be found in Bangalore, Chennai, Gurgaon, Kolkata, Lucknow, Mumbai, New Delhi and Udham Singh Nagar.

-This software company manages business operations as well as customer relations in Bangalore, Chandigarh, Gurgaon, Kolkata, Mumbai and New Delhi.
+software company manages business operations as well as customer relations in Bangalore, Chandigarh, Gurgaon, Kolkata, Mumbai and New Delhi.

 A company that needs no introduction successfully deals in developing, manufacturing, supporting and selling computer software, electronics, personal computers and services in Ahmedabad, Bangalore, Chennai, Hyderabad, Gurgaon, Kochi, Kolkata, New Delhi and Pune.